Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Areal time series of counts

 \subsection{Modeling and inference}

+For multivariate surveillance time series of counts such as the \code{measlesWeserEms} data, the function \code{hhh4} fits models of the form~\eqref{eqn:hhh4} via (penalized) maximum likelihood.
 We start by modeling the measles counts in the Weser-Ems region by a slightly simplified version of the original negative binomial model by \citet{held.etal2005}.
-Instead of district-specific intercepts $\alpha_i$ in the endemic component, we first assume a common intercept $\alpha$ in order to not be forced to restrict the model to the 15 affected districts.
-After the estimation and illustration of this basic model, we will discuss the following sequential extensions: covariates (district-specific vaccination coverage), neighbourhood weights, and random effects to eventually account for unobserved heterogeneity of the districts.
+Instead of district-specific intercepts $\alpha_i^{(\nu)}$ in the endemic component, we first assume a common intercept $\alpha^{(\nu)}$ in order to not be forced to exclude the two districts without any reported cases of measles.
+After the estimation and illustration of this basic model, we will discuss the following sequential extensions: covariates (district-specific vaccination coverage), estimated transmission weights, and random effects to eventually account for unobserved heterogeneity of the districts.